Businesses

 Don’t worry, the majority of the mall is still sheltered; in fact, we visited on a rainy weekday afternoon and we didn’t find it hard to keep dry while navigating the mall.
 Back to the plaza, it’ll play host to events from time to time.

-A robotics showcase was being held here a couple days back, and we saw staff setting up a bunch of workshop booths for their upcoming Wonderlab event.
+A kid-friendly robotics showcase was being held here on our visit, and just recently, the space was converted into a free outdoor cinema that screened local films to commemorate SG60.
 On the edges of the plaza, there are more steps to take a breather at, and for more seats, there are benches scattered around the plaza so there’s no shortage of spots to eat your takeaway meals.

 You’ve got Western fare at Astons Specialties, Korean delicacies at Ha-Jun Korean, as well as Japanese bites at Hokkaido-Ya.
 In particular, Sushi-GO, a sushi restaurant on Level 2, caught our eye, as we witnessed customers being served at their seats by adorable robots which travel on rails.